Zedong-Liu/ElasticMM/README.md

   <img src="assets/elasticmm-logo.svg" alt="ElasticMM Logo" width="420" />
 </p>

-ElasticMM is a high-performance framework for serving large multimodal language models with elastic resource allocation and intelligent load balancing.
-It implements the Elastic Multimodal Parallelism (EMP) framework to optimize resource utilization and system throughput for both text-only and multimodal inference workloads.
+ElasticMM is an efficient and scalable serving system for large multimodal models (LMMs).
+It introduces **Elastic Multimodal Parallelism (EMP)**, a new parallelization strategy that optimize resource utilization and system throughput for both text-only and multimodal inference workloads.

 ## Latest News 🔥